badjin/tableTop/README.md

 ```
 > Create your own config file as the sample file on the folder
 > - config.env (for server and MongoDB)
-> - firebaseConfigsample.json (if you are going to use firebase)
 > - .env (for client)